-Reach Out and Read is an evidence-based nonprofit organization
+Reach Out and Read is a nonprofit organization that gives young

-Reach Out and Read builds on the unique relationship between
+The Reach Out and Read evidence-based program builds on the

 Reach Out and Read serves nearly 4.5 million children and their